MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 #### Try this exam question

-What will be logged in the console log statement?
+What will be logged in the console?

 ```javascript
 const modulo = (value) => {